Archive for the 'Money' Category

 Every Day Expenses

 Food seems like it will be quite cheap on the whole, I think we’ll be quite comfortable assuming $10 a day.
-Accomodation seems as though it will vary quite a bit depending on what is available in a given area.
+Accommodation seems as though it will vary quite a bit depending on what is available in a given area.
 I think $40 a day should be a comfortable number, we’ll be well under that enough that it will make up for the times we’ll pay substantially more.
 Transportation will be somewhat the same way, since while buses are cheap, they may not exist in some places we want to go and private transport or airplane is not cheap.
 I think we’ll be safe and budget $20 a day.
 For our daily activities then this comes to $70 a day.

 Activities